 Explore the benefits of kindness this week with contributor Krista Palo from Evolve!

 From the time we are small we are taught to be nice.
 Our parents and other teachers in our lives encourage us to make good choices and to be kind in our interactions with other people.
 This is for a good reason.
-Kindness not only benefits the recipients of our actions, but it also has a positive effect on us and anyone who witnessed the act of kindness too.
+Kindness not only benefits the recipients of our actions, but it also has a positive effect on us and anyone who witnesses the act of kindness.

 “No act of kindness, however small, is ever wasted.” – Aesop

 There are scientific benefits to being kind.
 According to the Random Acts of Kindness Foundation:

 Helen Weng published a study which found that kindness can be taught.
 “It’s kind of like weight training… we found that people can actually build up their compassion ‘muscle’ and respond to others’ suffering with care and a desire to help.”

 The more we practice being kind the more kind we will become.

 Kindness is Contagious